mojochao/configaro/README.md

 What about Python 2?
 --------------------

-I have zero interest in supporting Python 2 at this point.
+**configaro** uses Python 3 features and I have zero interest in supporting Python 2 at this point.
 If you are still using Python 2 then move along -- there's  nothing to see here.

 Installation
 ------------